Journal of Modern Physics

 The two terms are independent, thus they must be constant and the constants should combine to produce zero.
 We can then write

-where the integration constant c is taken to be negative to guarantee monotonically decreasing density profiles away from the symmetry plane; and that
+where the integration constant c is taken to be negative to guarantee monotonically decreasing density profiles away from the symmetry plane

 in which case the solutions become